DannoPeters/git-sync/README.md

   ##### The following Libraries
   * http - required to run JS server to listen for webhooks
   * crypto - required to unencrypt webhook json
-  * execSync - Required to exicute shell commands from JS
+  * execSync - required to exicute shell commands from JS
-  * fs - Required to write files
+  * fs - required to write files

 ## Steps
 ### 1. Public IP or URL